Worksheet: Similarity of Solids

-In this worksheet, we will practice using the similarity of two solids to find their dimensions, areas, and volumes.
+In this worksheet, we will practice identifying similar solids and using the similarity to find their dimensions, areas, and volumes.

 The figure shows two cubes.
 If the area of the smaller one is 143, and the sides are in the ratio , what is the surface area of the larger cube?

 A pair of regular triangular pyramids are similar.
 Pyramid A has a base side of 17 inches and a slant height of 20 inches, whereas pyramid B has a base side of inches and a slant height of 42 inches.
 Determine the value of .

 A pair of rectangular prisms are similar.
 Prism is 104 by 32 by 24 inches, while prism is 26 by 8 by inches.
 Find.

 A pair of cylinders are similar.
 Cylinder A has a base radius of 29 inches and a length of 6 inches, and cylinder B has a base radius of inches and a length of 18 inches.
 Determine the value of .